isabella232/journeys.en/help/using/about/usermanagement.md

     >[!NOTE]
     >
-    >**Administrators** is the only security group allowing creation, edition and publication of transactional messaging which allows message sending for triggered journeys.
+    >**Administrators** is the only security group allowing creation, edition and publication of transactional messaging which allows message sending for Journey orchestration.

 *   **Standard User**: User with basics access to Adobe Campaign with the possibility to manage journeys.
 This security group includes the following roles:
     *   Prepare deliveries